acucciniello/acucciniello.com/_posts/2017-06-23-How-to-Use-alexa--skill--boilerplate.md

 When it is time for you to add tests, open `test/test.js`.
 Follow the format that is laid out with the previous tests as a good start.

 Here we are using mocha for a testing framework.
-We are using Chai for the assertion library to compare specific values.
+We are using chai for the assertion library to compare specific values.
 We are using `bespoken-tools` in our tests to mock our alexa skill behavior by allowing us to invoke certain intents and access the response's values.

 Now to run the tests I have set up an easy command for you: